What is Bytemark Client?

 Yes!
 We provide cloud hosting, DNS hosting, and domain registration independently from each other.
 Most people will need a domain name, and DNS hosting: you don’t have to buy them from us, but your sites may be slightly more reliable if you’re not relying on a separate DNS service provider.

-Yes, we do!
-Managed hosting from Bytemark lets you focus on what you do best — building your business whilst we build and maintain your hosting.
+Managed hosting from Bytemark lets you focus on what you do best — building your business whilst we maintain your hosting.

-We can happily manage Cloud Servers or Dedicated Servers running any current version of Debian, Ubuntu or CentOS.
+We can happily manage Cloud Servers running any current version of Debian, Ubuntu or CentOS, as well as Windows Servers.

 You receive a free 50GiB of monitored backup space for every server you have managed by Bytemark.
-If you need more space, every additional 50GiB costs £2/month.
+If you need more space, every additional 100GiB costs £2/month.

 Depending on what works best for you or your business, we can invoice monthly, quarterly or annually.
 We can include Purchase Order (PO) numbers if you need.